koenbok/Framer/readme.md

 #### Todo

-- Change css updates to be in renderer
++ Change css updates to be in renderer
-- Add print and describe in base, take rest out
++ Add print and describe in base, take rest out
+- Add renderer _createdLayers for full css updates inc position
+- Print

 #### Changes